 Three rules for fried rice: (1) the rice must be cold and ideally day-old, (2) the wok must be ripping hot, (3) don't crowd the pan.
 Get those right and you've got wok hei — that smoky breath of fire that makes Cantonese fried rice the best fried rice.
-WAH goes in last so the chilli oil keeps its texture.
+Seared beef cubes bring the chew, and WAH goes in last so the chilli oil keeps its texture.

 Method